leosac/access-control/src/modules/pifacedigital/piface.md

 This provide support for using the PifaceDigital device with Leosac, as a GPIO controller.
 This can be very handy because it eases wiring.

-This module requires that the Linux Kernel Module SPI is enabled.
+This module requires that the Linux Kernel Module SPI be enabled.
 You can do this through `raspi-config` on Raspbian.

 Configuration Options {#mod_piface_user_config}